kevinwjin/SAFARI-cluster-analysis/README.md

-# Cluster analysis of SAFARI-analyzed MPEG-7 features
+# Cluster analysis of SAFARI-extracted features

 ## Description

-This is a cluster analysis of 29 shape feature parameters derived from the MPEG-7 dataset, which contains 1400 binary images of reference shapes, processed with the R package `SAFARI`.
-There are 70 shapes represented by 20 images each, with minor differences in between.
-The goal of this project is to evaluate different clustering methods of image shape features and devise a novel model-based clustering method.
+This is a cluster analysis of 29 shape feature parameters derived from several image sets, which contain binary images of reference shapes, segmented and processed with the R package `SAFARI`.
+The goal of this project is to evaluate the performance of different clustering methods based on similarity to the ground truth and devise a novel model-based clustering method.

+## Datasets

+* `MPEG-7` - 70 classes (shapes) of 20 images each with minor differences in between.
+* `ETH-80` - Binary version of the famous dataset.
+8 classes (objects) with 10 subclasses
+each with 41 images in each subclass.
+* `Iris` - Famous dataset from 1936.
+150 observations with 4 variables.

 ## Contents

 * `data/` - Datasets
 * `plots/` - Generated plots comparing clustering method accuracy
-* `code/cluster_analysis.R` - R script that executes the cluster analysis
+* `code/cluster_analysis.R` - Image feature clustering execution script
-* `code/image_thresholding.R` - R script that thresholds grayscale images to binary
+* `code/image_thresholding.R` - Thresholds grayscale images to binary
+* `code/cluster_evaluation.R` - Traditional dataset clustering execution script

 ## Dependencies

 * `BiocManager` - `SAFARI` dependency
 * `EBImage` - `SAFARI` dependency and image thresholding
 * `remotes` - For installing `SAFARI`